 LLC Protection for Members' Personal Debt in Hawaii

-Hawaii, like all states, permits personal creditors of an owner of a Hawaii LLC to obtain a charging order against the debtor-owner’s membership interest.
-A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
-Like most states, creditors with a charging order in Hawaii only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
-Thus, the creditor cannot order the LLC to make a distribution subject to its charging order.
-Very frequently, creditors who obtain charging orders end up with nothing because they can’t order any distributions.
-Thus, they are not a very effective collection tool for creditors.
+Like all states, Hawaii allows personal creditors of an LCC member to obtain a charging order to collect on a judgment obtained against the LLC member.
+A charging order directs the LLC to pay to the creditor any distributions of income or profit that would otherwise be distributed to the LLC member/debtor.
+Like most states, creditors with a charging order in Hawaii only obtain the owner-debtor’s financial rights and cannot participate in the LLC’s management.

-If you are concerned about your LLC providing liability protection from your personal creditors, you should consider forming an LLC with two or more members.
-The second member must be a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.
+If you are really concerned about protecting the assets in your Hawaii SMLLC against personal creditors, you should consider adding another member to your LLC.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member—that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 Should You Consider Forming Your LLC in Another State?

 You do not have to form your LLC in Hawaii even if it is the state where you live or do business.
-You can form an LLC in any state--for example, even though your business is in Hawaii, you could form an LLC in Nevada because it has more favorable LLC laws.
-Doing so will not save you Hawaii state taxes because your LLC will have to qualify to do business in Hawaii and pay the same taxes as a Hawaii LLC.
-However, forming an LLC in a state with more favorable LLC laws could provide you with more limited liability than forming it in your home state.
+You can form an LLC in any state--for example, even though your business is in Hawaii, you could form an LLC in Nevada because it has a more favorable LLC law.
+Doing so will not save you Hawaii state taxes because your LLC will have to qualify to do business in Hawaii and pay the same taxes as any other LLC.
+Indeed, your costs will increase because you’ll have to pay the fees to form your LLC in Nevada plus the fees to register to do business in Hawaii.
+However, as a general rule, the formation state’s LLC law will govern your LLC.
+Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in Hawaii.

-So, should you shop around for the state that provides the most limited liability to LLC owners?
-If limiting liability is extremely important to you and your state has an unfavorable law, you may want to form your LLC in another state.
-However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
-Moreover, there is no guarantee that Hawaii courts will apply the laws of the state where you formed your LLC.
+So should you shop around for the state that provides the most limited liability to LLC owners?
+If limiting liability is extremely important to you, you may want to form your LLC in a state like Nevada, Delaware, or Wyoming that have very debtor-friendly LLC laws.
+However, there is no guarantee that Hawaii or other courts in other states will always apply the law of the state where you formed your LLC, rather than the less favorable Hawaii LLC law.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.